As a general rule, women in Turkey wear the same clothes, similar to European women but a little on the modest side.

 Modern Turkish Clothing Style

-In Turkey, secular and modern Turkish women dress similar to their Western counterparts.
-Yet, as a culture dressing elegantly.
+In Turkey, secular and modern Turkish women dress similarly to their Western counterparts.

 Turkish Hijab Style

-Turkish hijab style (tesettür) is loose clothing not revealing the skin until the ankles and wrists.
-Hair and neck are covered by a scarf and there is no limit on how stylish and colorful you can be.
+Turkish hijab style (tesettür) is loose clothing that does not reveal the skin until the ankles and wrists.
+A scarf covers hair and neck, and there is no limit on how stylish and colorful you can be.

 Even in conservative women’s clothes, you can see the style and feminism of Turkish women.

 Turkish people do not adopt the black veil or more conservative Islamic hijab styles.
-Additionally, in the Turkish hijab style, the face is not covered partially or fully.
+Additionally, the Turkish hijab style does not cover the face partially or fully.